-On behalf of the Board of Directors, it is my pleasure to invite you to our 2012 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Hyatt Regency Bethesda, 7400 Wisconsin Avenue, Bethesda, Maryland 20814, on Tuesday, May 1, 2012, at 10:00 a.m.
+On behalf of the Board of Directors, it is my pleasure to invite you to our 2013 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Hyatt Regency Bethesda, 7400 Wisconsin Avenue, Bethesda, Maryland 20814, on Tuesday, April 30, 2013, at 10:30 a.m.
 Eastern Time, for the purposes set forth below.

-- 1. To elect the Board of Directors, with each director serving a one-year term and until his successor is elected and qualified; - 2.
-To approve an amendment to our Certificate of Incorporation to increase the total authorized number of shares of common stock from 300,000,000 to 600,000,000; - 3.
-To approve an amendment to our Certificate of Incorporation to increase the total authorized number of shares of preferred stock from 10,000,000 to 50,000,000; - 4.
-To ratify the selection of Ernst & Young LLP to serve as our independent public accountant for the year ending December 31, 2012; and - 5.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect the Board of Directors, with each director serving a one-year term and until his or her successor is elected and qualified; - 2.
+To approve an amendment to our Certificate of Incorporation to increase the total authorized number of shares of preferred stock from 10,000,000 to 20,000,000; - 3.
+To ratify the selection of Ernst & Young LLP to serve as our independent public accountant for the year ending December 31, 2013; and - 4.
+To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Stockholders of record at the close of business on March 9, 2012, are entitled to notice of, and to vote at, the Annual Meeting and any adjournment of the meeting.
+Common stockholders of record at the close of business on March 8, 2013 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements of the meeting.
 If you wish to vote shares held in your name or attend the Annual Meeting in person, please register in advance by emailing Investor Relations at IR@AGNC.com or by phone at (301) 968-9300.
 Attendance at the Annual Meeting will be limited to persons presenting proof of stock ownership on the record date and picture identification.
 If you hold shares directly in your name as the stockholder of record, proof of ownership could include a copy of your account statement or a copy of your stock certificate(s).
 If you hold shares through an intermediary, such as a broker, bank or other nominee, proof of stock ownership could include a proxy from your broker, bank or other nominee or a copy of your brokerage or bank account statement.
-Additionally, if you intend to vote your shares at the meeting, you must request a "legal proxy" from your broker, bank or other nominee and bring this legal proxy to the meeting.
+Additionally, if you intend to vote your shares of common stock at the meeting, you must request a "legal proxy" from your broker, bank or other nominee and bring this legal proxy to the meeting.

-If you have received or requested a printed copy of the proxy materials from us by mail, you may vote by completing, signing and returning the enclosed proxy card promptly in the envelope provided, which requires no postage if mailed in the United States.
+If you have received or requested a printed copy of the proxy materials from us by mail, you may vote your shares of common stock by completing, signing and returning the enclosed proxy card promptly in the envelope provided, which requires no postage if mailed in the United States.
 Internet and telephone voting procedures are described in the General Information section beginning on page 1 of the proxy statement and on the proxy card.
-For shares held through a benefit or compensation plan or a bank, broker or other nominee, you may vote by submitting voting instructions to your plan trustee, bank, broker or nominee.
+For shares of common stock held through a benefit or compensation plan or a bank, broker or other nominee, you may vote by submitting voting instructions to your plan trustee, bank, broker or nominee.
 If you attend the Annual Meeting, you may withdraw your proxy and vote in person.